NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 <sub><sup>3</sup>Real-time Rumor Debunking on Twitter, Liu et al., _Proceedings of the 24th ACM International on Conference on Information and Knowledge Management_ (2015).</sub>

-## Bias scan tool manual
+## Bias detection tool manual
-☁️ The tool is available as a web application on the [website](https://algorithmaudit.eu/technical-tools/bdt/) of Algorithm Audit.

 A .csv file of max.
-1GB, with columns: features, predicted labels (named: 'pred_label'), ground truth labels (named: 'truth_label').
+1GB, with columns: features, performance metric.
 Note: Only the naming, not the order of the columns is of importance.
-The dataframe displayed in Table 1 is digestible by the web application.
+The dataframe displayed in Table 1 is digestible by the [web app](https://algorithmaudit.eu/technical-tools/bdt/#web-app)

 | feat_1 | feat_2 | ... | feat_n | performance metric |
 |--------|--------|-----|--------|------------|